Tonya Caylor, MD coaching Dr. Virginia Parrett role-playing resident

 Ideally*, the resident will spend time reflecting and filling out their current plans for their future practice and strengths in advance of the meeting with whoever is serving in the coaching role.

 *In real world settings, there will be times that a resident either doesn’t fill it out in advance or rushes it just before they come to the meeting.
-As a faculty-coach, continue to emphasize the importance of learning how to prioritize and carve out time for self-reflection (perhaps give examples of what helps you).
+As a faculty taking a coach-approach, continue to emphasize the importance of learning how to prioritize and carve out time for self-reflection (perhaps give examples of what helps you).
 And, then give them the option to take the first 5-10 minutes in quiet to really reflect on their own, or to partner together and walk them through it from start to finish.
+This actually gives you more practice coaching.

 I piloted this with a resident who I gave the form and specifically said – if you have time to glance over it do, but don’t worry about filling it out.
 We spent 50 minutes over lunch at a sandwich shop, having a meaningful conversation and getting it all filled out.
 There is value to be had, even if they don’t get it done in advance.